dashn98/Memory-Allocator-Program/README.md

 # Memory-Allocator-Program
-Developed malloc and free functions to create a memory allocator
+Developed malloc and free functions to create a memory allocator (C)